Hurricane Maria death toll is thousands higher than official count, study says

 Marqués, who himself was without power for 100 days and without water for two months, said he and his students first started talking to families and providing psychological support seven days after the storm.

-"We had cases where people left the bodies of their loved ones in a car and because they had no access because of landslides or flooding or destroyed roads.
-People who buried their loved ones in their backyard," he said.
+"We had cases where people left the bodies of their loved ones in a car," he said.
+"They had no access because of landslides or flooding or destroyed roads.
+People who buried their loved ones in their backyard."

 The researchers, with the Harvard T.H.
 Chan School of Public Health and other institutions, surveyed nearly 3,300 households across Puerto Rico and asked people about causes of death, displacement and loss of infrastructure.
 The study estimated a mortality rate of 14.3 deaths per 1,000 persons during the three months after the hurricane hit.

-That toll was then extrapolated to the island as a whole and compared to the mortality rate for the same time period in 2016, according to the study.
+That toll was then extrapolated to the island as a whole and compared with the mortality rate for the same time period in 2016, according to the study.

 “Our estimates also indicate that mortality rates stayed high throughout the rest of the year,” the researchers wrote.